Writers Write is your one-stop resource for writers. We have put together this post on pacing to help you when you write.

 - Include more internal reflection by the viewpoint character, along with the dialogue.

 To perfect your pacing you will have to work on all 10 of the structural devices I mentioned at the beginning of the post.
-I hope that the mechanics I have mentioned here will help you start to fix the structure.
+I hope that the mechanics I have mentioned here will help you start to fix your pacing problems.

 © Amanda Patterson